Academic Challenge Bowl

 Academic Challenge Bowl is a question and answer game played between two schools of four players a piece.
 Points can be scored by correctly answering questions asked by the moderator.
 There are two types of questions: toss-ups which are always worth 10 points and bonuses which are worth 30.
 The school with the highest total of points at the end of the match is the winner.
 Students in grades 7 & 8 are eligible to participate.
 Practices will be held once a week starting in late October.
 The regular season begins around December 1 and ends around March 31.
 Playoffs follow the regular season.

 Bluestockings is a literary organization for female readers, writers and thinkers.
-In keeping with the intentions of the original "Blues" from the eighteenth century, we seek to create a circle of like-minded friends that recognizes the value of good books, expressive writing, meaningful conversation and stimulating company.
-We meet once a month to discuss a relatively short selection from a book purchased from the Great Books Foundation, and over the summer we read a full-length novel in preparation for the Highbury Tea Party in October at Mrs. Boesl's home.
-We also take advantage of local cultural opportunities as they are available and affordable, and at the end of the year, we travel to Stratford in Canada to see a play by Shakespeare.
+In keeping with the intentions of the original "Blues" from the eighteenth century, we seek to create a circle of inquisitive friends that recognizes the value of good books, expressive writing, meaningful conversation and stimulating company.
+We meet twice a month to discuss a relatively short selection from a book in the mode of the Great Books Foundation.
+Other highlights during the year include gathering at the Highland Bowl in July to see a performance of a Shakespeare play as well as our annual Christmas Tea at Mrs. Kurzweil's home.
+We also take advantage of local cultural opportunities as they are available and affordable.
 This club is open to all serious high school readers.

-Members of Mercy’s Boxing Club travel to ROC Boxing twice a week (Monday and Wednesday) for an hour-long workout.
+Members of Mercy’s Boxing Club, which is open to students in grades 6-12, travel to ROC Boxing twice a week (Monday and Wednesday) for an hour-long workout.
 The session is 8 weeks long, and several sessions run throughout the year, including summers.
 Members work on general conditioning and boxing technique with Coach Dana Chubb.
-Mrs. LeBeau is the club moderator.
+Mrs. Caston is the club moderator.

 Campus Ministry Board